George Swede: Life

 In 1977, along with Betty Drevniok and Eric Amann, Swede co-founded Haiku Canada.
-At its 30th anniversary held in Ottawa in May 2007, Haiku Canada awarded Swede an Honorary Life Membership.
-In an interview with Alok Mishra, Editor-in-Chief, Ashvamegh, Swede spoke about the poets who have influenced him—Dylan Thomas, Leonard Cohen, Ezra Pound and others.
+At its 30th anniversary held in Ottawa in May 2007, Haiku Canada awarded Swede an honorary life membership.
+In an interview with Alok Mishra, editor-in-chief of Ashvamegh, Swede spoke about the poets who have influenced him, including Dylan Thomas, Leonard Cohen, and Ezra Pound.

-A blending of his interests in poetry and psychology is illustrated by his refereed article in The International Handbook on Innovation, Poetic Innovation, which explores the psychological, sociological and cultural factors that determine whether someone becomes a professional poet.
+Swede combined his interests in poetry and psychology when he published an article revealing the influences, starting in childhood, that motivate someone to become a poet.